You need more customers.

 Then, in the Merchant Center, click the three vertical dots to open up the drop-down menu, and click ‘Account Linking.’

-Your AdWords account should show up automatically.
+Your Google Ads account should show up automatically.
 Now, just click ‘Link Account.’

 Remember, when it comes to setting up your feed, Google Shopping has similarities to SEO.